m3047/shodohflo/README.md

 It is developed and tested on _Linux_.
 In particular the agents will likely not run except on _Linux_.

+## Installation

+### `shodohflo` package (Dnstap listener)

+1. Download or clone the repo.
+1. Make sure the =dnspython= package is installed (see _PyPI.org_)
+1. Make sure your DNS server is compiled with _dnstap_ and configured to write to a unix domain socket.
+1. Make sure that `SOCKET_ADDRESS` in `tap_example.py` references the socket location.
+1. You should be able to run the `tap_example.py` program.
+1. You can symlink / move / copy the `shodohflo` package wherever you wish.

 ## Examples

 `tap_example.py` is a working example of listening to a Unix domain socket receiving _dnstap_ data and